Finding it hard to keep track of all the buy now, pay later platforms available in Australia? Here’s a pretty comprehensive list…

 - Requires at least 1/6th of the purchase upfront

 PayRight is a payment plan provider that's been around since 2016, and became ASX listed in December 2020.
-Based on its most recent results, it has around 42,000 active customers, and that number is growing by about 10% each quarter.
+Based on 2021 data, it has around 42,000 active customers, and that number is growing by about 10% each quarter.

 In terms of costs PayRight has: